 I’m thinking this has something to do with how often you order from Amazon.

-My family places a couple Amazon orders every week and spends quite a bit of money in a calendar year.
+My family places a few Amazon orders every week and spends quite a bit of money in a calendar year.

-It would make sense that Amazon is much more likely to take back a return after 30 days if you’re a frequent shopper as they want to keep you a “happy” shopper.
+It would make sense that Amazon is much more likely to take back a return after 30 days if you’re a frequent shopper as they want to keep you a “happy” customer.

 Let me know in the comments if you have any evidence to backup or refute my claim.